 How to make Personalised Fingerprint Silver Jewellery

 Have you ever heard of the 10,000 hours rule?
-It is an interesting idea that it takes 10,000 hours to master something, but I think it varies from person to person and depends on the skill and other factors.
-Some believe that if you learn from mistakes, and aren’t afraid to make mistakes in the first place, you’ll go from good to great.
+It is an interesting idea that suggests it takes 10,000 hours of practice to master something, but I think it varies from person to person and depends on the level of skill and other factors.

-Now I have always been a creative soul, and I have absolutely made mistakes but I have fun and if you have fun, you’ll learn to love it, and THAT’S when it clicks.
-When you love something, you’ll want to do it all the time.
-Most of the time I find myself working very late at night and often, jumping out of bed in the morning and wanting to make jewellery before I do anything else.
+If you love something, you’ll want to do it all the time.
+Most of the time I find myself working very late at night and often, jumping out of bed in the morning, wanting to make fingerprint jewellery before anything else.

-Get the right cooking temperature, or else!
+1. Get the right firing temperature, or else!

 1. Silver is very picky about its cooking temperature, get it right, or else!

-Imagine a baby pressing his cute little chubby fingerprint into a lovely silver heart.
+Imagine a baby pressing his cute little chubby fingerprint into a pre-fired silver heart.
 An hour spent delicately sanding the edges so they are perfectly smooth.
 Sanding away teeny-weeny air bubbles and blemishes so that it is flawless and ready to be cooked in the kiln.
 Setting the temperature at 970 degrees and then oops.... too hot, the beautiful fingerprint heart jewellery has melted into big bubbling blobs at the bottom of the kiln, doh!
 Start again..

 2. The greenware state needs kid gloves